Same-day Standard Lab Analysis!!!

 2. Reloading Process:

-• The reprocessed cassette bodies are loaded with all new premium components (glass cover slip, and a new specialized adhesive);
+• The reprocessed spore trap cassette bodies are loaded with all new premium components (glass cover slip, and a new specialized adhesive);

-• Each cassette is then assembled using new unique PRO-LAB stickers around the circumference of the cassette body and the top and bottom openings; and
+• Each cassette is then assembled using new unique PRO-LAB stickers around the circumference of the spore trap body and the top and bottom openings; and

 • Each cassette goes through a final inspection to ensure quality of the finished product.